jessiefowler23/osticket-prereqs/README.md

 <img src="https://i.imgur.com/GcbMSmP.png](https://i.imgur.com/pGKQzCx.png)height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I had to create a virtual computer on Azure first before I could begin working with the OsTicket.
+I had to create a virtual machineo on the computer on Azure first before I could begin working with the OsTicket.
 I then had to obtain an IP address, which required me to begin the OsTicket process on the remote desktop.
 </p>
 <br />